GautamDeepak/GEARS/Intro_RS_Prac01.md

 ![Figure 2.
 Zoom to Darwin](Prac1/navigate2darwin.png)

-2. Clear the script workspace by selecting "Clear script" from the Reset button dropdown menu.
+2. If the script area is not clear, clear the script workspace by selecting "Clear script" from the Reset button dropdown menu.

 ![Figure 3.
 Clear script](Prac1/clearscript.png)